ying7sai/tmux-themepack/README.md

 # Tmux Themepack

-A pack of various themes for Tmux.
+A pack of various themes for Tmux for 2.6 or later.

 ## Installation

 ### Install manually

 1. Clone repo to local machine:

         git clone https://github.com/jimeh/tmux-themepack.git ~/.tmux-themepack

 2. Source desired theme in your `~/.tmux.conf`:

          source-file "${HOME}/.tmux-themepack/powerline/block/green.tmuxtheme"

     In some linux distributions you might have to remove the quotation marks from the `source-file` command to avoid a `no such file or directory` error:

          source-file ${HOME}/.tmux-themepack/powerline/block/green.tmuxtheme

 ### Install using [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm)

 1. Add plugin to the list of TPM plugins in `.tmux.conf`:

         set -g @plugin 'jimeh/tmux-themepack'

-2. Hit `prefix + I` to fetch the plugin and source it.
+2. Press `prefix + I` to fetch the plugin and source it.
 The plugin should now be working.

-You can pick and choose a theme via `.tmux.conf` option:
+Choose which theme is loaded by setting the `@themepack` option in your `.tmux.conf`:

 - `set -g @themepack 'basic'` (default)
 - `set -g @themepack 'powerline/block/blue'`
 - `set -g @themepack 'powerline/block/cyan'`
-- `set -g @themepack 'powerline/default/gray'`
+- `set -g @themepack 'powerline/default/green'`
 - `set -g @themepack 'powerline/double/magenta'`
 - `...`